Back Co-intelligenze, quell’alleanza vincente uomo-macchina che orienta i servizi

 United Kingdom

 The UK, holding 1.2% of the world's patents, is renowned for its outstanding universities and industry-research collaboration.
-London serves as a key centre of innovation, particularly in biotechnology and life sciences.
+London serves as a key center of innovation, particularly in biotechnology and life sciences.
 Source: WIPO - World Intellectual Property Organization

 France